Deep Reinforcement Learning for Inventory Networks: Toward Reliable Policy Optimization: Core ideas

-where $I^{k}_{t} \in \mathbb{R}$ is the current inventory on-hand at location $k$, $Q^k_t$ represents the vector of outstanding orders and $\mathcal{F}_t^k$ represents information about the past that is relevant to forecasting future demand.
-More precisely, each location $k$ has a known and fixed\footnote{ We further note that random lead times can be modeled by letting each entry in $Q^k_t$ track orders that have not yet arrived and updating $I^{k}_t$ considering the stochastic realization for the random lead time.} lead time $L^k \in \mathbb{N}$.
-The vector $Q^k_t = (q^k_{t - L^k + 1},\ldots,q^k_{t - 1} ) \in \mathbb{R}_+^{L^k - 1}$ encodes the quantity of goods ordered in each of the previous $L^k - 1$ periods.
-It is worth noting that Section \ref{sec: exps-real-data} tests the performance of neural policies that are not supplied with explicit lead time information and instead make inferences based solely on past data.
+where $I^{k}_{t} \in \mathbb{R}$ is the current inventory on hand at location $k \in \mathcal{N}_+$, $Q^k_t$ represents the vector of outstanding orders, and $\mathcal{F}_t^k$ contains forecasting-relevant information.
+The vector $Q^k_t$ tracks orders placed in the previous $\bar{L}^k - 1$ periods that have yet to arrive.\footnote{We further note that random lead times can be modeled by letting each entry in $Q^k_t$ track orders that have not yet arrived and updating $I^{k}_t$ based on the realized lead time.}.